-Lightweight.
-Handle is a good size for kids.
+Durable hard-side suitcase.
+Cool Star Wars design.
+Handle is a fine size for kids.
 Can take a beating through the airport.
-Good quality and (18") size for a younger child.
-Comparatively inexpensive.
-Perfect for a Disney trip.
+Easy to maneuver.
+Good quality.
 Plenty of space inside suitcase.
-Matching bag is easily carried backpack.
+Comes with a backpack.

 Delivered quickly.
 Very cute design.
 Luggage pieces stack on handle easily.
 Hard-sided case helps keep stuff from getting crushed.
 Wheels rotate easily.
 Handle is easy for small hands to grab.
 16" suitcase.